-The purpose of the Treasury Risk Management Policy is to outline the approved policies and procedures in respect of all treasury activity to be undertaken by Greater Wellington Regional Council (Greater Wellington).
-The formalisation of such policies and procedures will enable treasury risks within Greater Wellington to be prudently managed.
+The purpose of the Treasury Risk Management Policy is to outline the approved policies and procedures in respect of all treasury activity to be undertaken by the Wellington Regional Council (the Council).
+The formalisation of such policies and procedures will enable treasury risks within the Council to be prudently managed.

-As circumstances change, the policies and procedures outlined in this policy will be modified to ensure that treasury risks within Greater Wellington continue to be well managed.
+As circumstances change, the policies and procedures outlined in this policy will be modified to ensure that treasury risks within the Council continue to be well managed.
 In addition, regular reviews will be conducted to test the existing policy against the following criteria:

-- Industry "best practices" for a Council the size and type of Greater Wellington. - Greater Wellington's risk-bearing ability and tolerance levels. - Effectiveness and efficiency of the Treasury Risk Management Policy and treasury management function in recognising, measuring, controlling, managing and reporting on Greater Wellington's financial exposures. - Robustness of the policy's risk control limits and risk spreading mechanisms against normal and abnormal interest rate market movements and conditions. - The extent to which the policy assists Greater Wellington in achieving strategic objectives relating to ratepayers.
+- Industry "best practices" for a council the size and type of the Wellington Regional Council. - The Council's risk-bearing ability and tolerance levels. - Effectiveness and efficiency of the Treasury Risk Management Policy and treasury management function in recognising, measuring, controlling, managing and reporting on the Council's financial exposures. - Robustness of the policy's risk control limits and risk spreading mechanisms against normal and abnormal interest rate market movements and conditions. - The extent to which the policy assists the Council in achieving strategic objectives relating to ratepayers.

-The policy will be distributed to all personnel involved in any aspect of Greater Wellington's financial management.
+The policy will be distributed to all personnel involved in any aspect of the Council's financial management.
 In this respect, all staff should be completely familiar with their responsibilities under this policy at all times.

-A twelve-month phase in period to debt and interest rate control limits is permitted upon ratification of this policy.
+A twelve month phase-in period to debt and interest rate control limits is permitted upon ratification of this policy.